 What Perkins is Doing.
 Perkins takes the security and privacy of the personal information entrusted to us very seriously.
-In addition to our actions addressed above, we have partnered with an outside "data mining" vendor to determine precisely what and whose personal information may have been impacted by this incident.
-At the conclusion of this audit, we will notify you if your personal data was impacted.
 We confirmed that Netgain has taken steps to further safeguard against future threats, including implementing additional advanced threat protection tools, resetting passwords, reviewing and restricting access rights, and hardening network security rules and protocols.
-Further, Perkins is retaining an expert consultant to help provide our firm with an even higher level of data security.
-Perkins reported this incident to applicable state data privacy regulatory authorities.
+Perkins reported this incident to the IRS and state tax authorities, as well as applicable state data privacy regulatory authorities.

-As an added precaution, we are offering you access to complimentary credit monitoring and identity restoration services through IDX for 24 months.
+As an added precaution, we are offering you access to complimentary credit monitoring and identity restoration services through IDX for a period of << twelve (12) / twenty-four (24)>> months.
 Individuals who wish to receive these services must enroll by following the attached enrollment instructions.